sulzbals/hapra/sheet6/a3/README.md

 In order to perform the exploit, run `python3 shellcode-inject.py`.
 It will write a payload into `level5/labyrinth` that redirects the flow to the address `0xffa41fb8` and also will write the shellcraft to `shellcode.32`.
 Both files are included with the solution as well.
 If you keep running `SHELLCODE=$(cat shellcode.32) ./labrys.32`, eventually `0xffa41fb8` will point to some part of the shellcraft, and a shell will be spawned if you select level 5.

 ### b) Return Oriented Programming: Verwenden Sie nun die labrys_rop.{32,64} Binaries und beachten Sie, dass diese mit NX-Unterstützung kompiliert sind, d.h. starten Sie beliebigen Schadcode ohne ausführbaren Stack.

-Tipp: Tools wie github.com/JonathanSalwan/ROPgadget und github.com/sashs/Ropper unterstützen Sie bei der Suche nach Gadgets.
+For this challenge, I used the `Ropper` tool to generate a rop chain for the `labrys_rop.64` executable (more specifically `ropper --file labrys_rop.64 --chain "execve cmd=/bin/sh"`), and changed it slightly in order to perform the exploit.
+The changes consist mostly of using the same `cyclic` method from the previous exercise to generate the padding inserted before the rop chain (for the 64 bit version it must be until "vaaf" instead) and writing the result to `level5/labyrinth` instead of printing it.
+After running `python3 rop-chain.py` to generate the labyrinth file, you can perform the exploit by running `./labrys_rop.64` and selecting level 5 to spawn a shell.